Ten Reasons To Get Yourself To Mexico

 7) EXPLORE BACALAR LAGOON VIA BOAT

-Want to swim, snorkel, or kayak?
+Want to swim, snorkel, or kayak when backpacking Mexico?
 Head to Bacalar Lagoon, a narrow lake renowned for its striking aqua hue.
 With its white limestone bottom, the water is stunningly clear.
 It's best experienced on a boat tour, where knowledgable guides can fill you in on the ecological systems of the lake, help you taste local fruit straight from the jungle, point out local wildlife, and show you the best spots to swim in the 'lagoon of seven colours'.
 Complete with peaceful vibes and fisherman's shacks serving the best seafood around, Bacalar is an off-the-tourist-trail paradise you gotta get to.

 8) RELAX ON SUGARY WHITE BEACHES